 Helping build resilience and mitigate the effects of exposure to harmful online content

-We provide workshops and facilitated, ongoing support sessions for teams.
+We provide workshops and ongoing facilitated support sessions for teams.
 Our evidence-based approach enables employees to build on their resilience and manage the potential risks of viewing distressing media content in a healthy way.

 We also offer consultancy to organisations and managers on measures that can be taken to enhance support for employees working in this field.

-This unique combination enables IbexMind to deliver an evidence-based psychological training package tailored to the specific work contexts of people dealing with distressing material online.
+This combination enables IbexMind to deliver an evidence-based psychological training package tailored to the specific work contexts of people dealing with distressing material online.

 The Ibex is a mountain goat that moves with ease across rugged terrain.
 Dealing with adverse conditions is second nature to them.